nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Design Considerations:

-##### Aspect: Choosing the underlying type of list to store items in as initial implementation of filtered list had no sorting capability.
+##### Aspect: Determining the implementation of sort as initial implementation of filtered list had no sorting capability.

 * **Alternative 1 (current choice):** Maintain current implementation of filtered list and utilise a new sorted list to sort items.
     * Pros: Faster alternative and easy to implement as existing components need not be modified.
     * Cons: Have to ensure the toggling between sorted list and filtered list is done accurately for each command.

-* **Alternative 2:** Change underlying list implementation from filtered list to a type of list that supports sorting.
+* **Alternative 2:** Change underlying list implementation from filtered list to a list that supports sorting.
     * Pros: Easy to maintain once implemented.
     * Cons: Changing of underlying list implementation introduces unnecessary complexity and delay as all the other components that depend on filtered list implementation would have to be changed as well.